Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Introduction

 At present, the demand for time domain surveys reaching fainter magnitude limits is growing due to the discovery of kilonovae, the electromagnetic emitter associated with the merger of neutron stars, and the increasing interest in high-redshift supernovae along with other transients with applications in cosmology and multi-messenger astronomy \cite{2017ApJ...848L..33A,2017ApJ...848L..17C}.
 The electromagnetic counterparts of gravitational wave sources detectable by the advanced LIGO/Virgo network in the upcoming five years will be typically 1-2 magnitudes fainter than the sensitivity limit of current major time domain surveys.
-These transient sources, moreover, are located in bright galaxies, and therefore easily overwhelmed by starlight in the low spatial resolution images attained in current surveys.
+These transient sources, moreover, are located in bright galaxies and therefore easily overwhelmed by starlight in the low-spatial-resolution images attained in current surveys.
 As for the southern sky, the Vera C. Rubin Observatory (VRO) with a flagship wide-field survey telescope of 8.4 meter aperture will be commission in the upcoming year, on which a 30 second exposure is expected to reach a single-epoch magnitude limit of 24.5 mag in $r$ band \cite{ivezic19}.
-However, no time domain facilities have been planned to situate on the northern hemisphere or at a sufficiently low latitude that is anticipated to reach a similar depth.
+However, no time-domain facilities are planned to be located on the northern hemisphere that is anticipated to reach a similar depth.
+The Wide Field Survey Telescope (WFST) is designed to fill this gap.

-The Wide Field Survey Telescope (WFST) is designed for scanning the dynamic $2\pi$ northern sky with four filters ($ugri$) every year and covering over 1000 deg$^2$ in each single night.
-The additional sensitive $w$-band allows for detecting asteroids in the solar system.
-It has an aperture of 2.5m in diameter, a field of view of about $3\deg$ in diameter, and is equipped with a mosaic of nine 9K$\times$9K CCDs set on the primary focus.
-The telescope is currently being developed jointly by University of Science and Technology of China and Purple Mountain Observatory, CAS, and is expected to be installed on the mountain of Saishiteng near Lenghu in the early of 2023.
-The remarkable throughput of the optical system and site conditions render a depth 2 mag deeper than ZTF in a single 30s exposure, along with superior image quality.
-The high altitude and low water vapor result in a relatively high $u$-band efficiency, a standing-out advantage among time domain survey facilities aiming at the northern sky.
-As for site location, WFST and VRO are complementary both in longitude (158 degrees apart) and in latitude (on northern/southern hemisphere).
+WFST has an aperture of 2.5 m and a field of view of about 3 $\deg$.
+It was designed to scan dynamic northern skies at depths 2 mag deeper than ZTF in $gri$, spatial resolutions of $\sim$1 arcsec, and daily time intervals.
+The telescope is expected to be installed on the Saishiteng Mountain near Lenghu in summer 2023.
+High altitude and low water vapor result in a relatively high $u$ band efficiency, a distinct advantage among time-domain survey facilities targeting the northern sky.
+Regarding the site location, WFST and VRO are complementary in both longitude (158 degrees apart) and latitude (on the northern/southern hemisphere).